 Having created the secret, if it is the secret corresponding to the default ingress domain you specified earlier, set the

 INGRESS_SECRET environment variable.
-This way you won’t use the configuration passed to Tanzu CLI on the operator deployment.
+This way you do not use the configuration passed to Tanzu CLI on the operator deployment.
 This ensures the secret is applied automatically to any ingress created:

 kubectl set env deployment/learningcenter-operator -n learningcenter INGRESS_SECRET=workshops.example.com-tls